 Research projects

-Current projects
+Recent projects

 CliMA’s ESM is entirely written in the Julia language.
 The CliMA model targets both CPU and GPU architectures, using a common codebase.
-I have mainly contributed to ClimaCore.jl, the open-source community library/package that constitutes the dynamical core (dycore) of the atmosphere and land models, providing discretization tools to solve the governing equations of the ESM component models.
+I mainly contributed to ClimaCore.jl, the open-source community library/package that constitutes the dynamical core (dycore) of the atmosphere and land models, providing discretization tools to solve the governing equations of the ESM component models.
 ClimaCore.jl’s high-level application programming interface (API) facilitates modularity and composition of differential operators and the definition of flexible discretizations.
 This, in turn, is coupled with low-level APIs that support different data layouts, specialized implementations, and flexible models for threading, to better face high-performance optimization, data storage, and scalability challenges on modern HPC architectures.
-I have been contributing in many aspects of the high- and low-level APIs, adding support for differential operators, several integration tests and examples, given major contributions to the documentation, and more recently I have been focusing on stabilization methods, such as optimization-based flux limiters.
+I have been contributing in many aspects of the high- and low-level APIs, adding support for differential operators, several integration tests and examples, given major contributions to the documentation, and, more recently, I have been focusing on stabilization methods, such as optimization-based flux limiters.

 Numerical solution of the shallow-water equations with a non-uniform mountain substrate